Deenbe/blaster/README.md

 Blaster simplifies the message handling code by providing a flexible message processing pipeline with built-in features to deal with the well-known complexities.

 It's built with minimum overhead (i.e. cpu/memory) to ensure that the handlers are cost effective when operated in pay-as-you-go infrastructures (e.g. AWS Fargate).

+## How it works
+Blaster has an extensible pipeline to bind to a target queue and efficiently deliver messages to user's message handler.
+Message handler is launched and managed as a child process of Blaster and communication between the two processes occur via a well defined interface over HTTP.

 ## Example